PLOS/rich_citations/docs/citation-api-actual.md

 ```

 We distinguish between a paper and a reference.
 A paper is identified
-by a URI, e.g. `http://dx.doi.org/10.1234/1`.
+by a URI, e.g. `http://dx.doi.org/10.1371/journal.pone.0000000`.
 A reference is identified by a
 different URI.
-For PLOS papers this is the citing paper with an anchor
+For PLOS papers this is the citing paper A with an anchor
 link, e.g.: `http://dx.doi.org/10.1371/journal.pone.0000000#pone.0000000-Doe1`.
 In the reference metadata the `id` field identifies the reference,
-while `citing_id` identifies the *citing* paper and the `cited_id`
+while `citing_id` identifies the *citing* paper A and the `cited_id`
-fields identifies the *cited* paper.
+fields identifies the *cited* paper B.

 ## Bibliographic metadata